ImSuryasen/Docuvento_FRTProject/README.md

 # Azure Services
 I used two Azure services for this project:
   1. Azure Static Web Apps
-  2. Azure Health Bot
+  2. Azure AI-Health Bot
   3. Storage Account

 # Azure Static Web Apps
 I uploaded all the code files in the github and connected that with the Microsoft Azure Static Web App to deploy my website through the Azure Services and hence recieved a globally visible link for the website.
 Website Link :

-# Azure Health Chatbot Services
+# Azure AI-Health Chatbot Services
 I used Azure chatbot service for deploying a chatbot which serves as the 24/7 customer service for any health issues.
 Health Bot demo video link :